eternaldensity/Sandcastle-Builder/README.md

 ### 1.73
 - Glass Refinery x20 upgrade
 - Index export cleaned up
+- Fixed bug when trying to get Rosetta (oops how long has that been broken?)
+- Gave Rosetta more furnace automation upgrades

 ### 1.72
 - Buying Multi Style! (thanks for the code waveney)